drey-stepanyuk/ReactWeather/readme.md

 # React Weather Application

 ## Currently the demo does not work due to an API migration.
-## Open Weather Map auto-corrected any city you would try to pass.
-## Transitioning to Google Maps API.
+Open Weather Map auto-corrected any city you would try to pass.
+The app will transition to use the Google Maps API.

 View a live demo [here](http://blooming-brook-44749.herokuapp.com/#/?_k=r0wd8q)